metalabharvard/metalabharvard.github.io/_projects/curatorial-aigents/surprisemachines.md

-tweet-summary: "A metaLAB series of interactive projects exploring machine learning in, around, and about the Harvard Art Museums"
+tweet-summary: "Surprise Machines sets out to visualize the universe of Harvard Art Museums' collections, opening up unexpected vistas on the objects that make them up."